PrefectHQ/prefect/docs/concepts/deployments.md

 At a high level, you can think of a deployment as configuration for managing flows, whether you run them via the CLI, the UI, or the API.

 !!! warning "Deployments have changed since beta"
-    Deployments now rely on deployment YAML files for specifying a deployment of your workflow.

-    Deployments based on `Deployment` and `DeploymentSpec` are no longer supported.
+    Deployments based on `DeploymentSpec` are no longer supported.
+Instead, you can either define those using  `prefect deployment` CLI or the `Deployment` object.

 ## Deployments overview